ura-design-system/isomerpages-boa/_register/4-be-an-APEC-architect.md

 ---
-layout: leftnav-page-content
-title: Be an APEC architect
+title: 'Be an APEC architect'
 permalink: /register/be-an-APEC-architect/
-breadcrumb: Be an APEC architect
+breadcrumb: 'Be an APEC architect'
-collection_name: register

 ---

 ### **APEC Architect**